Pecan Pie (film)

-Pecan Pie (2003) is a short film by Michel Gondry, starring Jim Carrey, in which the main character drives around the streets in a bed while singing a song in the style of Elvis Presley.
+Pecan Pie is a 2003 short film by Michel Gondry, starring Jim Carrey, in which the main character drives around the streets in a bed while singing a song in the style of Elvis Presley.
 It also features French comic duo Éric et Ramzy as the gas station staff.

 It was attached as a bonus clip in the DVD for Eternal Sunshine of the Spotless Mind.

-On the October 25, 2014 episode of Saturday Night Live, Jim Carrey performed "Pecan Pie" during the opening monologue.
+On the October 25, 2014, episode of Saturday Night Live, Jim Carrey performed "Pecan Pie" during the opening monologue.